glitchdata/gd-audit/README.md

 3. On activation, the plugin automatically creates the `wp_gd_audit_logs` table.

 ## Usage
-1. Navigate to `GD Audit → Logs`.
+1. Navigate to `GD Audit → Dashboard` to review the latest post analytics.
-2. Use the filters at the top to narrow down events.
+2. Switch to `GD Audit → Logs` to review the event stream and apply filters.
 3. Expand any log row to view the stored context JSON.
 4. Configure capture rules, retention, and privacy controls under `GD Audit → Settings`.